 Confirmed so far are the ID.
 Crozz (a sporty SUV) and the ID.
 Buzz minibus, with an ID.
 Scirocco coupe still a possibility.
 The ID.3 name paves the way for a Polo-sized electric supermini called the ID.1, with a small SUV set to use the ID.2 badge.

-Not all details are confirmed yet, but Volkswagen has said that the ID. will come with a choice of three powertrains.
-At the bottom of the range will be an ID. with a 48kWh battery and a range of just over 200 miles.
+Not all details are confirmed yet, but Volkswagen has said that the ID.3 will come with a choice of three powertrains.
+At the bottom of the range will be an ID.3 with a 45kWh battery and a range of around 205 miles.
 It'll also have the weakest performance, but with 120bhp should compare well to a mid-range Golf.

 Meanwhile, the car will support two forms of AC charging – 7.2kW and 11kW – as well as being compatible with fast DC charging at up to 125kW via a CCS connector.
 Depending on battery size, charging from flat to 80% will take between 30 and 45 minutes.

 The regular ID.3 hatchback also looks set to be the least complex: it'll be rear-wheel drive at first, although four-wheel-drive and sporty versions will follow in due course.

 So far, we’ve only seen concept versions of the ID.3 and we expect some of their more outlandish features won’t make it into production.
 The sliding rear doors will probably be replaced by more conventional hinged units and the steering wheel won’t retract into the dashboard when it’s not needed.